Argual/Satisfactory-ArgualFluidPressurizer/LocalizationExports/README.md

 These are the exported localization files.
 The `.po` files are the raw exports, and the `.json` files are processed by me into a format that contains only the relevant information and is better suited for some automation tools and for AI translation.

-To request a translation, please open a new issue that containss the following information:
+To request a translation, please open a new issue that contains the following information:
 - The language you translated.
 - The translations (Either a `po` or `json` file.)
 If you are translating a new language, make sure the translations are all there.
 - Optional: The name and/or link to your profile you would like to be credited as.